pupilfirst/playbook/0-introduction.md

   You decide to build upon the skills you acquired by getting a formal degree.

 At Startup Village, all of these are perfectly happy outcomes.
-We think the much hyped story of a founder striking it big from his garage is good press, but building a startup can be about much more than a good exit.
+We think the much hyped story of a founder striking it big from his garage is good press, but building a startup can be about *much more* than a good exit.
 If you are one of those few founders who make it big, great!
 But we are happy with any and all of these outcomes.

-Building a great startup can help you with all of these six different journeys.
-The world we live in needs you to have enough money to live a decent life.
-Enough money is the amount you require to do the things you love throughout your life, without having to worry about how to pay your bills.
-To get money, you have to work.

-You can either work for someone or you can work for yourself.
-We believe that by doing a startup, you can do what you love and work for yourself.

 ## Next Steps